Opendoor

 Step-by-step guide to selling your home in California

-1. Price with current data - benchmark against the Zillow Home Value Index and C.A.R. regional stats.
+1. Benchmark against the Zillow Home Value Index and C.A.R. regional stats.
 California's coastal markets remain competitive but buyers are sensitive to overpricing in high-interest-rate conditions.

 2. Prepare your disclosures - California requires a Transfer Disclosure Statement (TDS), Natural Hazard Disclosure (NHD), Agent Visual Inspection Disclosure, and several other state-mandated forms.
 Start gathering these early.